Answers to questions that visitors often want to ask before visiting the Wetlands Nature Reserve, including advice to dog walkers.

-Between May and August, banners are erected reminding all our visitors that birds will be breeding on the Wetlands and to remain on designated footpaths and away from the lake edges.
+Between May and August, birds will be breeding on the Wetlands and its important to remain on designated footpaths and away from the lake edges.

 We do ask that you follow the guidelines below to make visiting the Wetlands Nature Reserve an enjoyable experience for everyone.

 - No-one likes dog mess, not only is it unsightly it contains many things that can make people, especially children, ill.
 The best known of these is toxocara canis, the eggs of which can cause bronchial conditions, aches, and pains or even blindness.

 Should your dog “poop” whilst on the Wetlands, please ensure that you clear up the mess – we have a disposal facility available in Mill Lane, Ickleton, over the level crossing.
 Alternatively, visitors are respectfully requested to take it home and dispose of it in the correct manner.